NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_How-We-Operate/00-N4M-intro.md

 Researchers can translate data easily into a deep understanding of microbial organisms and their interactions on a molecular level.

 **Mission:**
-- Be the central hub in Germany for supporting the microbiology community with data access, analysis services, data/metadata standards and training.
+- Be the central hub in Germany for supporting the microbiology community with data access, analysis services, data/metadata standards, and training.
 - Democratize access to microbiota data and high-end computational analyses.

 ### Code of Conduct
 It applies the [code of conduct of NFDI e.V.](https://www.nfdi.de/wp-content/uploads/2023/08/NFDI-Verhaltenskodex_NFDI-code-of-conduct.pdf).

 ### Key Objectives
-NFDI4Microbiota aims to facilitate the digital transformation of the microbiology community in order to significantly accelerate the generation of new, relevant knowledge.
+NFDI4Microbiota aims to facilitate the digital transformation of the microbiology community to significantly accelerate the generation of new, relevant knowledge.
 Microbiology is intricately linked to numerous other fields, including medicine, agriculture, biotechnology, and earth science, so the overall social impact of these improvements will be immense.
 To overcome common obstacles to handling data in the field of microbiology (State-of-the-art and needs